eslint/eslint/docs/src/rules/require-unicode-regexp.md

     re.test('\u2028'); // → false
     ```

-Please see <https://github.com/tc39/proposal-regexp-v-flag> and <https://v8.dev/features/regexp-v-flag> for more details.

 Therefore, the `u` and `v` flags let us work better with regular expressions.

 ## Rule Details

-This rule aims to enforce the use of `u` flag on regular expressions.
+This rule aims to enforce the use of `u` or `v` flag on regular expressions.

 Examples of **incorrect** code for this rule: